Williams Diagnosis Story

 What were your first symptoms?

-The first thing I noticed that was out of the ordinary was my fingers would ache.
-I was pushed to get a Bone Blood Test Profile, but I didn’t understand why.
+The first thing I noticed that was out of the ordinary was that my fingers would ache.
+I was pushed to get a Bone full Profile test, but I didn’t understand why.
 But I was 21 years old.
-And I had had a CBC blood test, which was at normal levels.
+And I had a CBC full count test, which was at normal levels.
 I figured I shouldn’t have any arthritis or anything like that.

 What made you finally go to the doctor?